kmahyyg/tg-bot-dailylife/README.md

 # Personally

 Never use Wechat / QQ.
-Telegram me @uuidgen.
+Open a issue here.

 # License